Prag8855/aab/content/guides/haftpflichtversicherung.md

 ### English-speaking insurers

 If you don't speak German, pick an English-speaking insurer.
-[Feather](/out/popsure-haftpflichtversicherung), [GetSafe](/out/getsafe-haftpflicht) and [Luko](/out/coya-haftpflichtversicherung) offer liability insurance, and they speak English.
+[Feather](/out/popsure-haftpflichtversicherung) and [GetSafe](/out/getsafe-haftpflicht) offer liability insurance, and they speak English.

-[Feather](/out/popsure-haftpflichtversicherung) has most of its contracts in English.
-[Luko](/out/coya-haftpflichtversicherung) and [GetSafe](/out/getsafe-haftpflicht) only have the summary in English.
 You must understand your insurance contract.
 It's important.
+[Feather](/out/popsure-haftpflichtversicherung) has most of its contracts in English.
+[GetSafe](/out/getsafe-haftpflicht) only has the summary in English, not the contract.

 You can also talk to an English-speaking insurance broker.
 They will help you pick the best liability insurance.
 Choose an *independent* insurance broker.
 They will recommend products from different insurers.
 For liability insurance, it's less important.